 (e) “Public record” means a writing prepared, owned, used, in the possession of, or retained by a public body in the performance of an official function, from the time it is created.

 (h) “Writing” means handwriting, typewriting, printing, photostating, photographing, photocopying, and every other means of recording, and includes letters, words, pictures, sounds, or symbols, or combinations thereof, and papers, maps, magnetic or paper tapes, photographic films or prints, microfilm, microfiche, magnetic or punched cards, discs, drums, or other means of recording or retaining meaningful content.

 15.240b Failure to comply with act; civil fine.

 Sec.
 10b.
 If the court determines, in an action commenced under this act, that a public body willfully and intentionally failed to comply with this act or otherwise acted in bad faith, the court shall order the public body to pay, in addition to any other award or sanction, a civil fine of not less than $2,500.00 or more than $7,500.00 for each occurrence.
 In determining the amount of the civil fine, the court shall consider the budget of the public body and whether the public body has previously been assessed penalties for violations of this act.
 The civil fine shall be deposited in the general fund of the state treasury.

 As social media becomes more widely utilized as a method of two-way communication between government agencies and the public, some local government agencies are taking steps to ensure successful use, including creating agency-specific social media policies.
-Oakland County, Michigan has created a comprehensive Social Media Operating Procedures Handbook, which specifically addresses retention of social media records in Michigan.
+The Washtenaw County, MI Sheriff’s Office has created a comprehensive Procedural Guideline – Use of Social Media document, which specifically addresses policies and retention of social media records in Michigan.

-Excerpt from the Oakland County, Michigan Social Media Operating Procedures Handbook regarding social media sites and posting:
+Excerpt from the Washtenaw County Sheriff’s Office Procedural Guideline – Use of Social Media regarding social media sites and record retention: